Identifying and preventing FMLA abuse

 Avoid making assumptions

-Before you dive into accusing employees of FMLA abuse, it’s important to keep a level head and avoid making assumptions about the employee and their condition.
-Experiences, symptoms, and severity levels can differ strongly between individuals with the same medical diagnosis, so one employee taking more time off than another with a similar condition shouldn’t necessarily raise suspicion.
+Before you accuse employees of FMLA abuse, it’s important to keep a level head and avoid making assumptions about the employee and their condition.
+Experiences, symptoms, and severity levels can differ strongly between individuals with the same medical diagnosis.
+One employee taking more time off than another with a similar condition shouldn’t necessarily raise suspicion.

-Some conditions also tend to flare up more during especially hot or cold months, so someone taking more time off during the summer or around the winter holidays also isn’t an inherent indicator of FMLA leave abuse.
+Some conditions flare up more during the hot or cold months.
+This means someone taking more time off during the summer or around the winter holidays isn’t always abusing FMLA leave.

 Maintain up-to-date medical certification forms

-If an employee requests time off for a serious health condition or a family member’s serious health condition, it’s a good idea to request a medical certification from a health professional to verify the situation.
-Employers technically don’t have to request a certification form before approving leave, but those that do not leave themselves open to FMLA abuse.
+Suppose an employee requests time off for a serious health condition or a family member’s serious health condition.
+In that case, requesting a medical certification from a health professional to verify the situation is a good idea.
+Employers technically don’t have to ask for a certification form before approving leave, but those who do not leave themselves open to FMLA abuse.

 It’s also important to remember that the onus for updating medical certifications is on the employer.
 You can request a recertification form once the initial one expires.
 If the certification form doesn’t specify a time limit or expiration date, you can typically request recertification no more than once every 30 days.
 However, if you receive information that indicates potential FMLA abuse or that there has been a significant change in the employee’s condition, you may request recertification early.